arthurdarma/477/README.md

 https://uofi.box.com/s/1g6aryqtevrpbgh4xjvqa35vd0t3sy0c

+While Snakemake could automate the workflow, given the simplicity of our pipeline, we use a single Jupyter Notebook with a Run All instruction instead.

 ## References

 Federal Reserve Economic Data (FRED).
 Median Sales Price of Houses Sold in the United States (MSPUS). https://fred.stlouisfed.org/series/MSPUS